iCliniq Logo

 Introduction

-Rheumatoid factors are a type of immunoglobulin (Ig) that was initially discovered about 70 years ago.
+Rheumatoid factor is an immunoglobulin (Ig) discovered about 70 years ago.
 Rose first identified specific antibodies among rheumatoid arthritis (RA) patients in 1948, and they were termed rheumatoid factors in 1952 because of their relationship to the disease.
-Although they were first discovered in RA patients, RFs can also be detected in patients with various autoimmune and non-autoimmune disorders, as well as healthy people.
-Antibodies targeting the Fc region of immunoglobulin G, known as rheumatoid factors, come in a variety of isotypes and affinities.
-Whereas other immunoglobulin types, such as IgG and IgA, were hardly seen.
+Although they were first discovered in RA patients, RFs can also be detected in patients with various autoimmune and non-autoimmune disorders and in healthy people.
+Antibodies targeting the Fc region of immunoglobulin G, known as rheumatoid factors, come in various isotypes and affinities.
+Other immunoglobulin types, such as IgG and IgA, were hardly seen.
 The most prevalent RF is IgM.

 What Are the Functions of Rheumatoid Factor?